Baraa42/blockchain-developer-bootcamp-final-project/README.md

 When a bet is placed, the contract checks if there is an already existing player who wants to bet on the other side and matches the 2 players, otherwise the bet is marked as unmatched and waits for another player to match it.

-## Directory srtucture
+## Directory structure

 1. src - contains source code for the UI : index.html, app.js and styles.css.

-  2. contracts - solidity contracts
+2. contracts :
-    - Games.sol contract the main contract used for projects.
+	+ Games.sol the main contract used for projects
-    - Other contracts are under construction for improving the project, to be ignored for the submission.
+	+ Other contracts are under construction for improving the project, to be ignored for the submission

-  3. test - truffle tests :
+3. test  :
-    - Game.js : 20 truffle unit tests
+	* Game.js : 20 truffle unit tests
 4. node_modules :
-    - Contains OpenZeppelin Ownable contract
+	* Contains OpenZeppelin Ownable contract
 5. docs - additional readme documents :
-    -

 ## Prerequisite knowledge and components required